-Op-Ed: Connectivity and the Seafarer
+Op-Ed: Connectivity and the seafarer

-Op-Ed: Connectivity and the SeafarerWritten by Heather Ervin
+Op-Ed: Connectivity and the seafarerWritten by

 Before you begin reading this, stop and grab a pen and a piece of scrap paper.